artsy/artsy.github.io/_posts/2020-08-20-relay-pagingation-containers-demystified.markdown

 Relay that comes up the most in requests for pairing: getting Relay pagination to work.
 (Note: we're going to use plain old Relay and not [relay-hooks](https://github.com/relay-tools/relay-hooks).)

-My goal with this post is to show my thought process when trying to learn about, and clean up how we use, Relay pagination containers.
-We'll briefly go over some Relay fundamentals before diving in to a case study on how problematic code can get copy-and-pasted throughout your team's code.
+My goal with this post is to show my thought process when trying to learn about, and clean up our use of, Relay pagination containers.
+This post emphasizes the _demystifying_ process and not so much the _Relay pagination containers_ themselves – we'll briefly cover some Relay fundamentals before diving into a case study on how problematic code proliferates through copy-and-paste.

 Let's back up and talk a little bit about what Relay is and how it works.
 Relay is a framework that glues React components and GraphQL requests together.
 React components define the data they need from a GraphQL schema in order